hacdias/hacdias.com/content/resume/index.md

 </div>

-Senior Software Engineer building open source systems in Go and TypeScript, from peer-to-peer networks to digital identity and verifiable credentials.
+Senior Software Engineer building open source systems in Go and TypeScript, from peer-to-peer networks serving hundreds of millions of daily requests to digital identity and verifiable credentials.
 I work across the stack, from specifications and protocol libraries to the products built on them, with a focus on user agency and open standards.

 <!-- I have hands-on experience with authentication, OAuth 2.0, and X.509 PKI, from specifications and libraries to production SaaS. -->